Ready to get out of town and explore, but don’t want to stray too far from home?

 Just south of Greensboro you’ll find the North Carolina Zoo – the nation’s largest natural-habitat zoo!
 It’s a day trip by itself, or you can mix it with the Greensboro Science Center’s Zoological Park.

 Want to head to the Raleigh/Durham Triangle?
 This region is known for its culinary delights and cultural experiences.
 Stop in the North Carolina Museum of Natural Sciences, the Museum of Art, the Children’s Museum, or the Museum of History.

-Or take a food tour, including stops at Bida Manda -- ranked the best restaurant in North Carolina and serving Laotian eats.
+Or take a food tour, including stops at Bida Manda — ranked the best restaurant in North Carolina and serving Laotian eats.
 Or grab a bite at one of Chef Ashley Christensen’s restaurants.
 She is a James Beard award-winning chef, with plenty of eateries to choose from.
-I say start at Beasley’s Chicken + Honey and end at Fox Liquor Bar.
+I say start at Beasley’s Chicken + Honey and end with a cocktail at Death & Taxes.